galliot-us/smart-social-distancing/README.md

 This allows for a client to recognize if this processor was previously configured.

 You can also modify some of them using the [UI](https://beta.lanthorn.ai).
-If you choose this option, make sure to mount the config file as a volume to keep the changes after any restart of the container.
+If you choose this option, make sure to mount the config file as a volume to keep the changes after any restart of the container (see section [Persisting changes files](#persisting-changes-files)).

 All the configurations are grouped in *sections* and some of them can vary depending on the chosen device.